 “He believed a single teardrop could save him”

 When a film opens with an array of Santa Clauses turning a child’s hopeful dream into an ominous nightmare, you know you are in for a treat.
-From the very first moment, The City of Lost Children (French: La cité des enfants perdus) prepares its viewers for a steampunk fairy-tale of distorted lenses and reversed roles.
+From the very first moment, the fantasy sci-fi film The City of Lost Children (French: La cité des enfants perdus) prepares its viewers for a steampunk fairy-tale of distorted lenses and reversed roles.

 In their 1995 collaboration, French self-taught director Jean Pierre Jeunet and filmmaker/cartoonist Marc Caro failed to impress the Cannes jury, yet managed to create a point of reference for all fantasy lovers, gaining more enthusiasts as years go by.
 True to the conceptual fundamentals of the Grimm Brothers that a fairy-tale emerges from darkness, The City of Lost Children is an amalgam of infinite imagination, tangible symbolism and a glint of innocence, which we glimpse as we sleepwalk through its mad world.